On the standard $L$-function for $GSp_{2n} \times GL_1$ and algebraicity of symmetric fourth $L$-values for $GL_2$: Introduction

 In the last two decades, the pullback formula has been used to prove a host of results related to the arithmetic and analytic properties of $L$-functions associated to Siegel cusp forms.
-However, most of these results involve significant restrictions.
+However, most of these results involve various kinds of restrictions.
 To get the most general results possible, it is necessary to extend \eqref{garrpullback} to a) incorporate \emph{characters}, b) include Siegel cusp forms with respect to arbitrary \emph{congruence subgroups}, and c) cover the case of \emph{vector-valued} Siegel cusp forms.
-The first two of these objectives have to a large extent been achieved for scalar-valued Siegel cusp forms.
-However, the situation with vector-valued forms is quite different.
+While the first two of these objectives have to a large extent been achieved for scalar-valued Siegel cusp forms, the situation with vector-valued forms is quite different.
 Following the important work of B\"ocherer--Satoh--Yamazaki \cite{bochsatyama}, there have been a few results about vector-valued forms by Takei \cite{takei92}, Takayanagi \cite{takayanagi93, takayanagi95}, Kozima \cite{kozima, kozima08}, and others.
-Unfortunately, all these works are valid only for full level Siegel cusp forms and involve strong restrictions on the archimedean type.\footnote{There is also a survey talk by B\"ocherer (Hakuba, 2012) on the pullback formula for more general vector-valued forms, but it still restricts to full level and does not incorporate characters.} To get the most general pullback formula for vector-valued Siegel cusp form, it seems necessary to use the adelic approach.
-Most of the results about vector-valued forms described above use certain differential operators involving tensor products of vector-valued functions \cite{bochsatyama, ibu99} and it seems unclear if these can be incorporated into an adelic treatment.
+However, all these works are valid only for full level Siegel cusp forms and involve strong restrictions on the archimedean type.\footnote{There is also a survey talk by B\"ocherer (Hakuba, 2012) on the pullback formula for more general vector-valued forms, but it still restricts to full level and does not incorporate characters.}